-The experts say that religion, along with many other factors, can provide some support for terrorism, but that religion is rarely the most significant cause.
-Terrorism may serve religious, ideological, nationalist, ethnic or personal goals, and terrorists may be personally motivated by a sense of humiliation, perceived injustice, or socioeconomic deprivation
+The experts say that religion, along with many other factors, can provide some support for terrorism.
+But religion is rarely the most significant cause.
+Terrorism may serve religious, ideological, nationalist, ethnic or personal goals, and terrorists may be personally motivated by a sense of humiliation, perceived injustice, or socioeconomic deprivation.

 It’s a common charge these days.

 - Nobel Prize winning Physicist and atheist Stephen Weinberg said: “for good people to do evil things, that takes religion.”

 - This atheist certainly seems to thinks so: “we see religion regularly used for war, mass murder, terrorism, and even genocide”

 As you might expect, a lot of attention has been given to better understanding terrorism in recent years.
 I have searched out a number of references, mostly by experts from a range of disciplines (see references at the end).

 Here is a summary of what the experts say.

 1. Terrorism is multi-faceted, complex, and changing.